 Have you heard about the Owlet monitor?

 One of the founders emailed me back in 2013 asking if I thought it would be of interest to parents.
 It’s a “mini pulse oximetry device that is contained in a sock and placed on a baby’s foot while sleeping.
-It measures the child’s vitals and alerts the parents if the baby stops breathing.”
+It tracks the child’s heart rate and oxygen levels, and notifies the parents if those levels fall outside the preset zones.”

 Um, yes.
 Yes, I think I lot of parents would like that.